-Use the camera on your iPhone, iPad, or iPod touch to scan documents or take a picture of something nearby.
-The image appears instantly on your Mac.
-In an app like Mail, Notes, or Messages, select where you want the image to go, choose File (or Insert) > Import From iPhone or iPad, choose "Take Photo" or "Scan Documents," then take the photo or scan the image on your iOS or iPadOS device.
+Insert an image or scan.
+In an app like Mail, Notes, or Messages, click where you want the image to go, choose File (or Insert) > Import From iPhone or iPad, choose "Take Photo" or "Scan Documents," then take the photo or scan the image on your iOS or iPadOS device.
 You might need to select your iOS or iPadOS device before taking the photo.
 Tap Use Photo or Keep Scan.
 You can also tap Retake if you want to try again.

-In an app such as Pages, select where you want the image to be inserted, then Control-click, choose "Import image," and take the photo.
+In an app such as Pages, click where you want the image to be inserted, then Control-click, choose "Import image," and take the photo.
 You might need to select your device before taking the photo.

-To take a scan on your iOS or iPadOS device, drag the frame until what you want to show is in the frame, tap Keep Scan, then tap Save.
+Note: To take a scan on your iOS or iPadOS device, drag the frame until what you want to show is in the frame, tap Keep Scan, then tap Save.
 Tap Retake to rescan the content.